The Most Traded Currency Pairs in Forex (2023 Edition)

 The Most Traded Pairs by Region

-The chart shows the currency pairs activity depending on the time of the day.
-The pairs were selected in such a way as to visually demonstrate the influence of a region on the “tradability” of a pair.
+Each line on the chart represents the activity of a specific currency pair, i.e., its volatility in pips during the day.
+The pairs were selected to better visually demonstrate the influence of a region on the “tradability” of a pair.

 What’s interesting about the chart?

 - The most active trading hours in the Forex market are 7:00-16:00 (UTC).
 You can expect to achieve the goals within this period.
-While the lowest level of currency pairs movement is from 3:00 to 7:00 (UTC).
+In contrast, the lowest level of currency pairs movement is from 3:00 to 7:00 (UTC).

 - The peak of currency pairs’ activity is observed when the London and the New York trading sessions overlap.
 The most “traded time” is 15:00 (UTC).